MaineDSA/voter_participation_extractor_portland/README.md

 # PortlandVoterParticipationParser
 The City of Portland distributes voter participation info in PDF format.
-This makes it a PDF.
+This makes it a CSV.

 ## Dependencies
 * **pypdfium2**: Install with ```python3 -m pip install pypdfium2```